13nenad/movie-recommender-webapp/README.md

 To have a play with it you can use the userId=325 on the login screen.

 Functionality/Skills incorporated:
+- Queries, inserts and deletes data from a distributed data storage (CosmosDB)
 - Filtering by genre
 - Search bar text search
 - Search bar suggestions after 3 entered characters